Al-Tuwayni

 Al-Tuwayni (التوينة, also spelled Tweini) is a village in northern Syria, located in the Qalaat al-Madiq Subdistrict of the Suqaylabiyah District in Hama Governorate.
-According to the Syria Central Bureau of Statistics (CBS), al-Tuwanyi had a population of 2,304 in the 2004 census.
+According to the Syria Central Bureau of Statistics (CBS), al-Tuwayni had a population of 2,304 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+Economy

+The villages economy is predominantly agricultural, with residents growing cotton, sugar beets and various vegetable crops.
+They also maintain herds of buffalo, cattle and sheep.